-The table below summarises the historic returns for the equity market and government bonds over the period 1900-2005.
+The table below summarises the historic returns for the equity market and government bonds.
 The higher average return to equity over the long term reflects the higher perceived risk associated with this type of asset.

 Index Bonds Equities

 UK 6.0% 11.6%

 USA 5.3% 11.6%

 World 5.0% 10.2%